NS-unina/CyberRange-Collector/README.md

 * Backend instance
 * Client instance

+Before starting the log, you need to create two indexes:
+* crc-screenshot
+* crc-command

+Go to `http://localhost:5601/app/opensearch_index_management_dashboards#/create-index` and create them.

 ### Start Logging
 To start logging you need to open a terminal session in the folder where the file *log_tool.sh* is and type
 ```shell